Git Worktree Isolation

 When a task completes successfully:

-- The daemon merges the worktree branch into the target branch (usually
+- The daemon merges the worktree branch into the currently checked-out branch

 - If a merge conflict occurs: